-Although a basic MIDI setup on Mac OS X is typically easier than on Windows, it still requires some work.
+Although a basic MIDI setup on Mac OS X is typically easier than on Windows (to go beyond the default Windows synth anyway), it still requires some work.
 Here I will try to give a comprehensive overview of what you need to work with MIDI on Mac, particularly for interactive MIDI applications.
 I am also focusing on free setup, so the instructions on this page do not involve spending money to get things working.

 In brief, to work with MIDI you need two things at a minimum:

 - Virtual MIDI ports (many devices create these automatically, but some programs do not)

 You may also want a way to get MIDI input without extra hardware.
 All of these topics are covered here.

 First though, lets talk about exactly what MIDI is.
 Some of this general information on MIDI is the same as on my Working with MIDI on Windows page.
 If you know about MIDI already, feel free to skip right to the section on Virtual MIDI ports.

 MIDI stands for Musical Instrument Digital Interface.
 It is a protocol for communicating information between various devices and it has been around for over 30 years.
 For various reasons, many people new to MIDI struggle with what exactly it is and, therefore, often misunderstand what it and programs using it can and cannot do.
 Here are some quick facts that are often stumbling points for people that are new to working with MIDI and audio, each of which will be addressed in more detail later: